declanyg/CS506_Final_Project/README.md

 Firstly, we addressed the first goalpost of interpreting current events.
 Originally, our objective was to obtain a series of current events by writing a program to web-scrape various notable technological journals, including sources like Financial Times, Forbes, New York Times, Reuters.
 We intended to obtain key headlines related to each of their technology articles (most news-sources have tags that tie each article towards a category), and calculate the sentiment of both the headlines and the bodies of each article.
 In this way, we could explore how the headlines interact with future stock prices.

-However, we ultimately discovered, and decided to focus our efforts on, the Alpha Vantage API.
+Ultimately, we decided to focus our efforts on, the Alpha Vantage API.
 This API provides an endpoint that returns "live and historical news & sentiment data from a large & growing selection of premier news outlets around the world."
-In using this API, we could obtain, in large quantities, key news articles and their associated sentiment data pre-calculated.
+By using this API, we could obtain, in large quantities, key news articles and their associated sentiment data pre-calculated.
+Thus, not only reducing the total amount of time we would've spent having to parse through and classify the headlines ourselves, but, most importantly, giving us a rather simple way to collect a plethora of different news article headlines seemlessly.

-There were a few problems posed by this.
-Most notably, the news sentiment query only allows for a limit of 1000 news articles and sentiments to be scraped at a time.
+However, this is not to say there weren't any challenges posed by this decision.
+The most notable of which was the restrictions API Vantage imposed on its users.
+As previously mentioned during the midterm report, the news sentiment query only allows for a limit of 1000 news articles and sentiments to be scraped at a time.
+This coupled with the fact that any given API key/user may only execute 25 queries per day meant that we had to find other workarounds to collect a adequate amount of data.
 As such, we had to break down our time frame of one year into multiple different smaller time frames and run a query on each one.
+After lots of testing, we eventually found the best way was to collect 50 news headlines with their respecitive sentiments per day (resulting in about 25 days per API key).
+After collecting each individual roughly 25 days components, we merged them into the final news sentiment dataframe.
+The final news sentiment dataframe being roughly 18300 news articles.

-However, after we obtained a year's worth of stock data, merging with our obtained stock data, and parsing the data, we have a resulting dataset with 164 rows and 10 columns:
+However, after we obtained a year's worth of stock data, merged it with our obtained stock data, and parsed the data, it resulted with 164 rows and 10 columns:

 - Dates: the dates associaed with each price and sentiment.
 - Adj Close, High, Low, Open: Financial data (adjusted close, high, low, and open prices).